Igor03/table-purger-worker/README.md

 # Table Purger Worker
-This repository contains a simple .NET Core worker that which its main goal is to purge records from a table depending on how many time those records are in the table.
+This repository contains a simple .NET Core worker which its main goal is to purge records from a table depending on how long those records are in the table.

 ## Install & Run